iterative/dvc/docs/doc.rst

 This command will automatically upgrade your DVC version in case it is behind the latest version in the master branch of the github repo.

-**Note:** if you use the special data science-centric Python environment provided by *Anaconda*, you can use the above-mentioned command there as well.
-It will work in *Anaconda’s* command prompt tool.
-As of the moment, DVC does not provide a special installation package for a native *Anaconda* package manager (that is, *conda*).

 =============
 Configuration